The Conflict at a Glance

-11. The White Army: This southern-based youth militia is supported by the Lou Nuer peoples.
+11. White Army: This southern-based youth militia is supported by the Lou Nuer peoples.
 The proliferation of firearms during the civil war resulted in a growing number of armed militias and more armed clashes and deaths, especially during the annual migrations of cattle to water-rich areas of Southern Sudan.
 Originally formed to provide self-protection, the White Army became involved in the civil war.
 After the CPA was signed, attempts were made to disarm the militias, which were seen as a threat to the government of Southern Sudan.
 SPLM/A’s forced disarmament campaign led to resistance and violent clashes in late 2005.
 Subsequent disarmament initiatives emphasized a voluntary approach.
 Some communities have since rearmed and contribute to ongoing insecurity in the Jonglei state.
 Considered a volatile group, the White Army takes its name from the white ash rebels put on their faces as protection from insects.
 The group’s claims to have as many as 25,000 armed men have not been confirmed.
-In the violence at the end of 2013, the White Army reaffirmed its anti-Kiir position, loyalty to former Vice-President Machar, and commitment to regime change.
+In the violence at the end of 2013, the White Army reaffirmed its anti-Kiir position, loyalty to former Vice-President Machar and commitment to regime change.

-Inactive/old rebel groups:
+Inactive rebel groups:

 13. South Sudan Defence Forces (SSDF): The SSDF was involved in the Second Sudanese Civil War (1983-2005), aligned with the Government of Sudan.
-The SSDF integrated into the SPLA forces in January 2006, in accord with the CPA.
+The SSDF integrated into the SPLA forces in January 2006, in accordance with the CPA.

 14. The National Democratic Alliance (NDA): This umbrella organization of 13 political parties was formed in 1989 to oppose the regime of President Omar al-Bashir.
 After fighting in the second civil war, the NDA disarmed when the CPA was signed.
 In its 2005 agreement with Khartoum, the NDA was granted ministerial posts in the government of Sudan.
 Past support for the NDA came from the governments of Eritrea, Ethiopia, and Uganda.
 Groups in the alliance include: Sudan Alliance Forces, Beja Congress Forces, and New Sudan Brigade.